Keko (footballer, born 1991)

-Sergio Gontán Gallardo (born 27 December 1991), known as Keko, is a Spanish professional footballer who plays for USL Championship club Sacramento Republic as a right winger.
+Sergio Gontán Gallardo (born 27 December 1991), known as Keko, is a Spanish professional footballer who plays as a right winger.

-Formed at Atlético Madrid, he made 112 La Liga appearance for that club, Valladolid, Eibar and Málaga.
+Formed at Atlético Madrid, he made 112 La Liga appearances for that club, Valladolid, Eibar and Málaga.
 He also played in Serie A for Catania.

 Club career

 Atlético Madrid

 Keko was born in Brunete, Community of Madrid.
 A product of local Atlético Madrid's youth ranks, he made his first-team – and La Liga – debut on 12 September 2009, taking the field as a 63rd-minute substitute for Florent Sinama Pongolle in a 1–1 home draw against Racing de Santander, aged just 17.
 Speaking to Diario AS after the match, he said: "The truth is that I have always dreamed of playing in this stadium, despite the draw, it was a dream come true.
 I did not think about the protests outside the ground, and I only wanted to score.
 I hope to have more chances, but I have to be calm and see what the coach decides."

 Late in January 2010, Keko was loaned to Real Valladolid in the same league until the end of the season.
 He made his debut for his new team against Valencia CF, appearing as a late replacement in an eventual 2–0 away loss on 6 February.

 Keko split the 2010–11 campaign with two Segunda División sides, FC Cartagena and Girona FC, totalling 25 matches (nine starts, 952 minutes) as both managed to retain their league status.